Vyral/base-template/_posts/2018-12-28-an-expert-explains-why-home-staging-is-so-important.md

   - Home Seller Tips
 excerpt: >-
-  Today I’m joined by professional home stager Michael Siva to talk about why staging your home is paramount if you want to sell it quickly and for top dollar.
+  Today I’m joined by professional home stager Michael Siva to talk about why staging your home is paramount if you want to sell it quickly.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Rick+Canale/Videos/Rick+Canale+-+An+Expert+Explains+Why+Home+Staging+Is+So+Important.mp4
 pullquote: >-